The Ultimate Bhutan Adventure Guide

 The Druk Path Trek

-The Druk Path trek is shorter, and therefore perfect for travellers hoping to combine a trek with sightseeing in some of Bhutan’s unique cities and villages.
+The Druk Path trek is shorter, and therefore perfect for travelers hoping to combine a trek with sightseeing in some of Bhutan’s unique cities and villages.
 The Druk Path trek winds from Paro through Thimphu—two of Bhutan’s most popular cities.
 For this reason, it’s a perfect combination of spectacular nature and a glimpse into Bhutanese life and culture.
 On this trek, travelers can expect to hike through gorgeous rhododendron fields, yak pastures, alpine lakes, and snow-capped peaks.

 The Snowman Trek